sanku-lib/text-siamese-network/README.md

 Due to limitation in max file size in git, I haven't uploaded trained model in git.
 You can download pre-trained model from [here](https://drive.google.com/drive/folders/1FEdvcQt-tbNCZeUKhawFxyAn6Dn7H08I?usp=sharing) and unzip and paste pre-trained model to "./model_siamese_network" directory.

+## Note
+To train on a different dataset, you have to build a dataset consisting of similar and dissimilar text pairs.
+Empirically, you need to have at least ~200k number of pairs to achieve excellent performance.
+Try to maintain a balance between similar and dissimilar pairs [50% - 50%] is a good choice.